Isaiah 46:4 “Even to your old age, I am He,

 James 1:5 “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”

-I have learned one thing these past 37 years, God answers prayer.
+If I have learned one thing through the years, God answers prayer.

-If seen far too many instances of answered prayer in my life and listened to too many instances in other’s lives to think otherwise.
+I’ve seen far too many instances of answered prayer in my life and listened to too many instances of Gods faithfulness in other’s lives to think otherwise.
 From miraculous healing, to God meeting a need, the times of God’s intervention are too numerous to count.

 My mother-in-law just loves birds.
 She cared for doves for years and could tell the smallest changes in their behavior by the sounds they made.
 Now, it’s the wild birds at her feeders that gives her joy each morning.
 Why are birds a common fixation among older adults?
 I have a theory but it may seem a bit ridiculous—-I think the older we get, the more we appreciate the small things in God’s creation.